 - Tay-Sachs disease

-At UC Irvine Health, we offer a variety of prenatal tests to determine genetic and physical development.
+UC Irvine Health offers a variety of prenatal tests to determine genetic and physical development.
 Many involve DNA screening; others examine the baby’s physical structure.
 They include:

 This diagnostic tool uses sound waves to produce an image of the infant.
 Early in pregnancy (11-14 weeks), the measurement of the back of the fetal neck (nuchal translucency) can be used to determine the risk for abnormalities such as Down syndrome.
 Later in pregnancy it can help detect such structural defects as spina bifida and cleft lip.